 The requirement shall apply at the RIB when the AoA of the incident wave of a received signal and the interfering signal are from the same direction, and the AoA of the incident wave of a received signal and the interfering signal are within the minSENS RoAoA.

-The wanted and interfering signals apply to all supported polarizations, under the assumption of polarization match.
+The wanted and interfering signals apply to each supported polarization, under the assumption of polarization match.

 The throughput shall be ≥ 95% of the maximum throughput of the reference measurement channel.